What wattage do RV appliances use?

 They can be battery loads, but they are not casual ones.
 Air conditioning and electric heat can reshape the entire system around themselves.

-If those loads are central to your plan, also read the RV generator sizing guide so the backup lane is sized honestly.
+If those loads are central to your plan, also read the RV generator sizing guide so the backup plan is sized honestly.

 Final thought